Skip to main content

 What's available

-Every preset family ships per-OS variants wherever the underlying browser actually differs by OS.
-Chrome differs across Windows, Linux, macOS, Android, and iOS (iOS Chrome is WebKit under the hood, totally different stack).
-Firefox barely differs across desktop OSes, so there's one desktop build.
+Each preset family ships per-OS variants where the underlying browser differs by OS.
+Chrome differs across Windows, Linux, macOS, Android, and iOS (iOS Chrome is WebKit underneath, a different stack entirely).
+Firefox barely differs across desktop OSes, so there's a single desktop build.

 Firefox: 133 and 148 desktop.
 No per-OS split.